Everything started with a grass, commonly named sugarcane…

 Never yet have i been dissappointed with any of the Plantation rums and here is a new star of the show – Plantation Three Stars White Rum.

 “In a Portfolio of Aged Rums, Plantation 3 Stars Demonstrates Cognac Ferrand’s Blending Mastery, Expertly Marrying the Best Rums from Barbados, Trinidad and Jamaica”

 I can´t praise this rum enough…it´s one of the best whites i ever had and i mean it.
-To cut the crap and all the blahblah – if you want a good white rum that is smooth and yet got kick, is loaded with flavor, can be both mixed and sipped – you got it right here – and it makes daquiris to die for…
+To cut the crap and all the blahblah – if you want a good white rum that is flavorful and yet got kick, can be both mixed and sipped – you got it right here – and it makes daquiris to die for…

 Chateau de Bonbonnet, Ars, France (April 2012) – The spirit masters at Cognac Ferrand, producers of the award-winning Plantation Rum portfolio, have their own special twist on rums: cherry picking the very best aged rums from around the Caribbean and Latin America and bringing them to Cognac to be refined for a second aging in their own Cognac barrels, a technique only performed by Ferrand.

 Now, for the first time ever, Plantation Rum introduces its first white rum – Plantation 3 Stars, named in honor of the three rum-producing stars of the Caribbean from which Plantation 3 Stars is crafted: Barbados, Trinidad and Jamaica.
 Launching in September 2012, Plantation 3 Stars (41.2% ABV) will retail for approximately $24.99 for a 1 liter bottle.